jmorgancusick/audibene-devops-challenge/README.md

 * Recommended practice for deployments is merging a master -> develop PR

-* Assume the repo is locked to commits/merges and have to go through review on a third party system like Phabricator.
-This prevents a lone developer from kicking off a deployment
+* Assume the repo is locked to commits/merges and have to go through review on a third party system like Phabricator; this prevents a lone developer from kicking off a deployment

-* Assume Jenkins does not allow replays, preventing a lone developer from executing arbitrary code.
+* Assume Jenkins does not allow replays, preventing a lone developer from executing arbitrary code

+* Assume no sensitive files in project directory (copying current working directory in Dockerfile is fine)

 # Further Comments